Revolutionary AYAT - Lani Asuncion x Survival Arts

 BALITANG AMERICA — Survival Arts Teaches Filipino Fighting Arts

-Survival Arts Academy was featured in Balitang America TFC-USA ABS-CBN News San Francisco.
+Survival Arts Academy was featured in Balitang America TFC-USA on ABS-CBN News San Francisco.
 Originally Aired November 2019.
 “It’s really important that we as women learn how to respond to things like if someone tries to grab you, someone tries to choke you, put you in a corner, intimidate you, put some fear into you...”

 CNN PHILIPPINES — Julia Saubier speaks about Survival Arts Academy